r4v3n-k/r4v3n-k.github.io/_posts/2024-02-23-linked_list.md

 {% endhighlight %}

-In a doubly linked list, the head and tail node refer to each other.
+In a doubly linked list, the head and tail nodes refer to each other.

 {% highlight terminal %}